Now Reading

 I Love You, Honeybear is the equivalent of a friend who is affable, who wears their heart on their sleeve but is prone to crashlanding all of the positive emotion with large swathes of cynicism.

-For Josh Tillman, playing a version of himself as Father John Misty for the second time in album format after seven solo albums, I Love You, Honeybear is an album inspired by his recent marriage and the experiences that lead to it.
-Lovestruck, starry-eyed, filled with grand declarations but weighted down with inner cynicisms that temper the highs, it’s an entirely real depiction of a man, who on the surface, has passed through the marriage milestone with an experience of a magnetic strong relationship with another, but which also acknowledges the internal struggle of someone whose character wiring is fatalistic about their place and mankind’s route through the world.
+Lovestruck, starry-eyed, filled with grand declarations but weighted down with inner cynicisms that temper the highs, it’s an entirely real depiction of a man, who on the surface, has passed through the marriage milestone with an experience of a magnetic strong relationship, but who also acknowledges the internal struggle of someone whose character wiring is fatalistic about their place and mankind’s route through the world.

 The title track serves as a thematic introduction to this idea and pitches Tillman and his wife as insurgents of the world who will watch it burn sure, but they’ll do so together – “My love, you’re the one I want to watch the ship go down with.”
-It’s an album equivalent of the absurd first scene in Monty Python’s The Meaning Of Life in which the elderly office clerks overthrow their corporate overlords and sail the high seas until they eventually sail off the edge of the world.

 That feeling of teetering on the edge is what makes I Love You, Honeybear so compelling.
 Because real life isn’t 100% declarative love perfection.
-Things can be hard, times can be tough, the world isn’t forgiving, humans do unspeakably horrible things to each other but in the face of that, there are bonds and connections that make it all easier to get on with even if Tillman’s core doesn’t let him believe wholeheartedly in the power of his relationship.
-Tillman spends some time on the album recounting his questionable behaviour as a caustic single man.
-‘The Ideal Husband’ lists the things that make Tillman a horrible shit and then offers them up to Emma, as farcical proof of his suitability as a husband.
-He can be a dick.
-No-one is perfect.
-That’s the irony of love and of marriage, of two people melding their eccentricities, problems, issues and quirks together into one solidified happy whole.
+Things can be hard, times can be tough, the world isn’t forgiving, humans do unspeakably horrible things to each other but in the face of that, there are bonds and connections that make it all easier to get on with even if Tillman’s core doesn’t let him believe wholeheartedly in the power of his baggage-laden relationship.

 ‘The Night Josh Tillman Came To Our Apt.’ recounts the things he hates about a former lover which includes the overuse and misuse of the word “literally”, her singing affectations and her general demeanour.
 “And now every insufferable convo / features her patiently explaining the cosmos / of which she’s in the middle.”
 Tillman gets some perverse gratification as he chokes her consensually for arousal, an act that gives him a non-sexual release for his pent-up frustrations against her.
 ‘Strange Encounter’ tells of a girl who passed out in his home and Tillman resolving to get away from those kinds of partners.
 “Wanna find somebody / Not like this / Yeah, I’m a decent person / little aimless.”

-Tillman’s bad faith in himself is extended to his opposite.
+Tillman’s bad faith in himself is extended to his partner.
 ‘Nothing Good Ever Happens at the Goddamn Thirsty Crow’ has him imagining the worst happening at home while he’s on tour and grappling with those feelings, even though he thinks of himself as a ladies man.
 “On the road again

-For months at a time / Doesn’t take half that long for men about town to forget what’s mine / Now my genius can’t drink in silence”
+For months at a time / Doesn’t take half that long for men about town to forget what’s mine / Now my genius can’t drink in silence.”

 No matter how good things are, there’s always a niggling feeling that it’s all going to disappear.
 “How many people rise and think ‘Oh good, the stranger’s body’s still here / Our arrangement hasn’t changed?,” he sings on the ballad ‘Bored In The USA’, a song which lists all the things that make modern life shit like Tillman himself on ‘The Ideal Husband’.